 This Joint Proxy Statement/Prospectus is being furnished to (i) the holders of KCPL Common Stock in connection with the solicitation of proxies by the KCPL Board from the holders of KCPL Common Stock for use at the KCPL Meeting and (ii) the holders of UCU Common Stock in connection with the solicitation of proxies by the UCU Board from the holders of UCU Common Stock for use at the UCU Meeting.
 KCPL after the Mergers is referred to herein as "Maxim" and KCPL Common Stock after the Mergers is referred to herein as "Maxim Common Stock."
-This Joint Proxy Statement/ Prospectus is also being furnished to the holders of UCU Common Stock in connection with the issuance of the Maxim Common Stock in the UCU Merger.
+This Joint Proxy Statement/ Prospectus is also being furnished to the holders of UCU Common Stock in the UCU Merger.